What is Hearing Loss?

 We are regularly exposed to various types of sounds, which are surfacing every now and then.
-Hearing loss or problem can occur from one or multiple reasons; the most common factors as well as specific causes leading to hearing loss among adults and children are:
+Hearing loss or problem can occur from one or multiple reasons; the most common factors, as well as specific causes leading to hearing loss among adults and children, are:

 Common Symptoms of Hearing Loss

-If a person is unable to lead normal life due to difficulty in hearing, this is the early indication of hearing loss.
+If a person is unable to lead a normal life due to difficulty in hearing, this is the early indication of hearing loss.
 Here are some of the most significant symptoms of hearing loss.
 If you have been facing such situations repetitively and frequently, you might be on the verge of hearing loss.

 - Require frequent repetition

-- Have difficulty in following group conversation
+- Have difficulty in following group conversations

 - Have your TV or radio volume turned up too high

 - Feel stressed-out from straining to hear others